E-Invoicing in India

 Is an electronic signature required for e-invoices in India?

-In India's e-invoicing system, the Invoice Registration Portal (IRP) digitally signs the invoice on behalf of the government, not on behalf of the supplier.
+In India's e-invoicing system, the invoice registration portal digitally signs the invoice on behalf of the government, not on behalf of the supplier.

 How should e-invoices be archived to comply with India’s regulations?